-In its "Overview of the 2005-06 May Revision," released on May 13, 2005, the California Legislative Analyst's Office ("LAO") found "sensible" the Governor's use of the estimated \$4 billion of new funds generated by an improved economic outlook to reducing debt and restoring Proposition 42 transportation funding.
-However, the LAO stated that the basic fiscal picture for the State had not changed dramatically from its earlier assessment; the LAO reiterated its forecasts of budget shortfalls of about \$4.1 billion in Fiscal Year 2006-07 (net of amnesty related tax refunds and adjustments), \$4 billion in Fiscal Year 2007-08 and then \$3 billion for Fiscal Year 2008-09.
+In its "Overview of the 2005-06 May Revision," released on May 13, 2005, the LAO found "sensible" the Governor's use of the estimated \$4 billion of new funds generated by an improved economic outlook to reducing debt and restoring Proposition 42 transportation funding.
+However, the

+LAO stated that the basic fiscal picture for the State had not changed dramatically from its earlier assessment; the LAO reiterated its forecasts of budget shortfalls of about \$4.1 billion in Fiscal Year 2006-07 (net of amnesty related tax refunds and adjustments), \$4 billion in Fiscal Year 2007-08 and then \$3 billion for Fiscal Year 2008-09.

-Moreover, the LAO continued to express caution about the reliability of certain revenue and savings proposals incorporated into the 2005-06 Governor's Budget, including (i) approximately \$408 million of employee benefit compensation savings (which are dependent upon successful collective bargaining), (ii) approximately \$469 million related to the shift in CalSTRS's retirement costs from the State to school districts (which could require the rebenching of the Proposition 98 funding guarantee); (iii) the impact of a recent State Superior Court decision that found that last year's suspension of a \$500 million payment to CalSTRS by the State to be illegal, and (iv) approximately \$525 million of additional revenue from the issuance of pension bonds (which are being challenged in court).
-The LAO also projected that revenues during the second half of Fiscal Year 2004-05 would be \$600 million less than as projected in the 2005-06 May Revision, although the LAO stated its forecast of revenues for the 2005-06 budget year was similar to the Governor's revised estimate.
+Moreover, the LAO continued to express caution about the reliability of certain revenue and savings proposals incorporated into the 2005-06 Governor's Budget, including (i) approximately \$408 million of employee benefit compensation savings (which are dependent upon successful collective bargaining), (ii) approximately \$469 million related to the shift in CalSTRS's retirement costs from the State to school districts (which could require the rebenching of the Proposition 98 funding guarantee); (iii) the impact of the a recent state Superior Court decision that found that last year's suspension of a \$500 million payment to CalSTRS by the State to be illegal, and (iv) approximately \$525 million of additional revenue from the issuance of pension bonds (which are being challenged in court).
+The LAO also projected that revenues during the second half of the current fiscal year (2004-05) would be \$600 million less than as projected in the 2005-06 May Revision, although the LAO stated their forecast of revenues for the 2005-06 budget year is similar to the Governor's revised estimate.